Guides

 Phishing is an umbrella term; it refers to any email, website, text, or voice message that attempts to influence the victim into action.
 For example, phishing may occur when a scammer calls your cellphone.
 They may leave a message about trouble with an account, the authorities, or the government.
 They aim to deceive the victim into contacting them, opening the door for further lucrative but malicious interactions.

 Smishing, in comparison, is a subsection of phishing.
-Any smishing definition necessarily involves text-based communication.
+Any smishing meaning necessarily involves text-based communication like SMS phishing.
 Most commonly, these attempts at gathering information occur over text messaging—straight to a cellphone; however, they can also occur over social media direct messages and application-based communication channels.

 How Does Smishing Work?